elonchern/TransLiDAR/README.md

 # TransLiDAR: A dataset and benchmark for Cross-Sensor Point Cloud Translation
-This is an official implementation of the paper [TransLiDAR: A dataset and benchmark for Cross-Sensor Point Cloud Translation]
+This is an official implementation of the paper **TransLiDAR: A dataset and benchmark for Cross-Sensor Point Cloud Translation**.
 ## Installation
 Our work is implemented with the following environmental setups:
 * Python == 3.8